Call for Proposals

 PROPOSAL SUBMISSIONS DUE: 22 DEC 2014

 Instructional courses may be proposed for a four-hour or eight-hour time block, allowing speakers the opportunity to discuss and present a topic in depth.
 Courses should be either instructional in nature, offering in-depth training or knowledge translation on a particular topic, or informative, providing detailed coverage of an area of research, methodology, or clinical practice.
-Courses may be scheduled as either pre-conference sessions on Wednesday or on Saturday, depending upon the length and level of interest in the topic.
-An additional fee will be charged for attendance at instructional courses to offset room and refreshment expenses; coffee breaks and a light lunch/snack will be provided.
+Courses may be scheduled as preconference sessions on Sunday, Monday or Tuesday (25, 26 or 27 October 2015) depending upon the length and level of interest in the topic.
+Sunday scheduling of instructional courses aims to provide local clinicians with weekend access to training opportunities.
+Attendees pay an additional fee to participate in instructional courses; coffee breaks and a light lunch/snack will be provided.
 Stipends and honoraria will not be paid for course presenters.

 The proposal should include title, course director, all presenters with credentials, detailed outline, duration, preferred room set-up and AV requirements.
 The submission must describe the instructional method to be used, and the content and format of presentations.
 All course presenters must furnish necessary disclosure information concerning potential conflicts of interest and must agree to have the course audio or video-recorded for future re-broadcast.
 All presentations must be submitted for review prior to the conference.